 “Sensofusion will start hiring more product developers in Finland following its agreement with the Marine Corps,” he says.

 The Vantaa-headquartered technology provider has already established a subsidiary in the United States, in New York City.
 Its current partners in the country include Nato and the Federal Aviation Administration (FAA).

 The joint press release indicates that the anti-drone system will also be used in the ongoing fight against the so-called Islamic State in order to respond to an increase in attacks carried out by the terrorist organisation with commercially purchased drones.

-Sensofusion’s technology has been designed utilise radio frequencies to not only detect, locate, track and take over unmanned aerial vehicles automatically, but also to locate their operators.
+Sensofusion’s technology has been designed to utilise radio frequencies to not only detect, locate, track and take over unmanned aerial vehicles automatically, but also to locate their operators.
 The technology is therefore capable of protecting individuals, such as heads of state, and mobile convoys from the threat of weaponised drones.

 Its other applications include the protection airports, military bases and high-profile government buildings – and increasingly also critical infrastructure.

 “Airfence is currently protecting some of the highest-ranking government officials in the world,” says Kaveh H. Mahdavi, the chief operating officer at Sensofusion.
 “It is our intent to position Airfence as the go-to hardware/software of choice for protecting US troops, government officials and civilians.”